Kamal Jumblatt: Personal life

-Born in the Druze faith, Kamal Jumblatt adopted Christian teachings at his alma mater, the Lazarus Fathers Institute in Aintoura.
-He would regularly attend mass with his fellow students, and was found reciting Catholic prayers several years later over his cousin Hikmat Joumblatt's death bed.
+Although he was born in the Druze religion, Kamal Jumblatt adopted Christian teachings at his alma mater, the Lazarus Fathers Institute in Aintoura.
+He would regularly attend mass with his fellow students, and was found reciting Catholic prayers several years later over his cousin Hikmat Jumblatt's deathbed.

+Many of his acquaintances said that he understood the theology of Catholic teaching more than some priests.

+He was also very interested in Hinduism, in the early 1950s he visited India many times, where he met the Indian ambassador to Lebanon.

 On 1 May 1948, Jumblatt married May Arslan, daughter of Prince Shakib Arslan (the Arslans being the other prominent Lebanese Druze family), in Geneva.
 Their only son, Walid Jumblatt, was born on 7 August 1949.

 Kamal Jumblatt lectured extensively and wrote more than 1200 editorials in both Arabic and French.
 He is described as a socialist idealist under the influence of the European left movement.
-He published his memoires under the title I Speak for Lebanon.
+He published his mémoires under the title I Speak for Lebanon.

 Death

-On 16 March 1977, Kamal Jumblatt was gunned down in his car near the village of Baakline in the Chouf mountains by unidentified gunmen.
+On 16 March 1977, Kamal Jumblatt was gunned down in his car, at a few hundred meters from a Syrian check point near, the village of Baakline in the Chouf mountains by unidentified gunmen.
 His bodyguard and driver also died in the attack.

 Prime suspects include the Ba'ath Party.
-In June 2005, former secretary general of the Lebanese Communist Party George Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al Assad and uncle of Syria's President Bashar al-Assad, had been behind the killing of Jumblatt.
+In June 2005, former secretary general of the Lebanese Communist Party George Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al-Assad and uncle of Syria's President Bashar al-Assad, had been behind the killing of Jumblatt.

 His son Walid Jumblatt immediately succeeded him as the main Druze leader of Lebanon and as head of the PSP.
 He was elected leader of the PSP on 1 May 1977.
-In 2015, Walid Jumblatt accused two Syrian officers, Ibrahim al-Hiwaija and Mohammed al-Khauli, as being responsible of killing his father.
+In 2015, Walid Jumblatt accused two Syrian officers, Ibrahim al-Hiwaija and Mohammed al-Khauli, as being responsible for killing his father.
+On March 6, 2025, the Syrian news agency SANA quoted a source in the General Security Department announcing the arrest of Major General Ibrahim Huwaija in which Walid reacted with "God is Great" on X.